 If you are an Indian food lover like me, you’ve probably had Tandoori Chicken and just love it because, well, it’s freaking delicious.
-Tandoori chicken is traditionally marinated in yogurt and a ton of delicious spices, then cooked in a bell shaped clay oven, or a Tandoor.
+Tandoori chicken is traditionally marinated in yogurt and a ton of delicious spices, then cooked in a bell-shaped clay oven, or a Tandoor.
 Hence the name.
+All of those traditional flavors influenced my Roasted Tandoori Chicken.

-Some serving suggestions: for dinner, serve it with cauliflower rice and some roasted veggies.
+Some serving suggestions: for dinner, serve this Roasted Tandoori Chicken with cauliflower rice and some roasted veggies.
 Save the leftovers (if you have them) to top over a salad for lunch and really make your desk lunch super happy!

 - 4-6 bone-in, skin on chicken breasts